 Welcome to the Department of Communication and Digital Studies

-Don’t miss the Spring 2022 CDS Showcase on YouTube.
-Videos will premiere between Tuesday, April 19th – Friday, April 22nd:
+Don’t miss the Spring 2023 CDS Showcase on YouTube.
+For information about the presenters, go to the 2023 CDS Showcase page.
+Videos will premiere between Monday, April 18th – Friday, April 21st:

 If you are interested in declaring the CDS major, or have questions about the major/department, please contact Dr. Anand Rao, CDS Department Chair (arao [at] umw.edu).